-1. Buy physical silver
+1. Buy Physical Silver

 To get the best price for physical silver, it's a good idea to speak with more than one dealer.
 You don't have to do your business with only one silver dealer; you can diversify and lower your risk of getting a fake product.
 Choose a highly reputable dealer that has been around for a while to lower that risk.
 Most of the dealers have websites so you can check their offers online.

 Silver bars come in different sizes, from 1 oz. to 1,000 oz., but the majority are between 1 and 100 oz.
-For larger bars, you will have to pay a smaller premium, but if you purchase a 1,000 oz. bar, you’ll have to sell the whole thing when you decide you’d like to sell.
+For larger bars, you pay a smaller premium, but if you purchase a 1,000 oz. bar, you'll have to sell the whole thing when you decide you'd like to sell.

 Owners of physical silver also have to worry about storage.
 You can store it at home, but if you want less risk, it might be better to use a vault service or a bank deposit box.

-2. Buy silver futures
+2. Buy Silver Futures